FINE ARTS CURRICULUM

 CHORUS Course #747 Credit: 1.0

-This elective is open to students of all musical backgrounds.
-No audition is required.
-A broad repertory of choral music is studied and performed for the Christmas Concert, Spring Concert, School Masses, and Graduation.
-Each member develops her voice through vocal techniques and participates in the group process of learning and performing music.
-This course meets every day.
+This elective welcomes students of all musical backgrounds, with no audition required.
+The course covers a broad repertoire of choral music, performed at the Christmas Concert, Spring Concert, School Masses, and Graduation.
+Students will develop their vocal skills through techniques and participate in the group learning and performance process.
+This course meets daily.

 AFTER SCHOOL CHORUS Course # 748 Credit: 0.5